 Instead, I waved the white flag and called an electrician—a trained expert with the experience, knowledge, and tools to get the job done right.
 Yes, it cost me extra money, but it saved me valuable time and also ensured the project would be done well and prevent potentially serious consequences for my house and family down the road.

-My circuit breaker experience isn’t so different from a hospital or hospital system completing a business case and preparing to start a new project.
-After identifying the major objective to be solved, key stakeholders, and organizing the optimal governance structure, the next step is to start aligning budget and resources.
-It’s a good idea to ask “What do we have the knowledge and expertise to do?” and “When do we need to call in the experts?”
+My experience with my circuit breaker isn’t so different from a hospital or hospital system completing a business case and preparing to start a new project.
+After outlining the major objective to be solved, identifying key stakeholders, and organizing the optimal governance structure, the next step is to start aligning budget and resources.
+It’s a good idea to ask: “What do we have the knowledge and expertise to do?” and “When do we need to call in the experts?”

-When hospitals implement large enterprise software, such as an EHR or a clinical communication system, it often takes both clinical and technical resources from within the hospital system to collaborate with vendor resources.
+When hospitals implement large enterprise software, such as an EHR or a clinical communication platform, it generally takes both clinical and technical resources from within the hospital system to collaborate with vendor resources.
 Think of this partnership as somewhat like calling an electrician who has the right expertise, knowledge, and tools to help.
-If the right vendor is engaged, it should feel like hiring a trusted electrician who is willing to be mindful of your home and your family’s needs, and can show you how the job gets done right.
+If the right vendor is engaged, it should feel like hiring a trusted electrician who is willing to be mindful of your home and your family’s situation and needs, and can show you how the job gets done right.

 More than half of IT projects fail, and healthcare IT projects are notoriously complex.
+Additionally, according to the Spok Spok 2021 state of healthcare communications survey, nearly half of all planned IT communications projects were halted during the COVID-19 pandemic.
 These projects require healthcare organizations and technology vendors working together to navigate a complex, changing set of needs, requirements, and regulations.
 When considering these complexities and associated challenges, it’s not an easy task to achieve real world results and positive progress.
 It takes a deep understanding of the healthcare industry, technology, clinical, workflows, government programs, effective project methodology, and the individual health system to create strategies, plans and execution methodologies for success.

-Spok Professional Services, a team of project managers, solution architects, solution consultants, implementation consultants, and trainers, will be there every step of the way throughout a project, making sure they stay on time and on budget to deliver the maximum value.
-My team has several people who have clinical credentials and experience, as well as some who were previously employed with Spok customer hospitals.
-With an average of more than 13 years of experience in healthcare IT, and over 10 years of experience with Spok solutions, this team has the experience, knowledge, and tools that are needed to help hospitals achieve a successful outcome.
+Spok Professional Services—a team of certified project managers, solution architects and consultants, implementation consultants, and experienced trainers—walks with customers through every step of their project, making sure they stay on time and on budget to deliver the maximum value.
+My team has the clinical credentials, a wealth of experience in healthcare IT, and for a number of our team members, experience with Spok solutions from the customer implementation perspective.
+Each team member is working to help every hospital achieve a successful outcome.

-From the earliest stages of solution planning, through go-live and ongoing optimization, our goal is to go above and beyond to make sure your communication solution helps you overcome your communication challenges and improve patient care.
-If you’d like to explore service options, please reach out to a sales representative to learn more, or check out the Professional Services brochure or infographic.
+From the earliest stages of solution planning, through go-live, and continued optimization, our goal is to go above and beyond to make sure your communication solution helps you overcome your communication challenges and improve patient care.
+If you’d like to explore service options, please reach out to a sales representative to learn more, or check out our Professional Services group.

-Give us a call and we will make sure the job gets done right.
-We’ll make sure that you and your healthcare family—your hospital staff and your patients—are taken care of.
+Give Spok a call and we’ll make sure the job gets done right.
+We’ll make sure that you and your healthcare family—your hospital staff and your patients—are well taken care of.